sazzadcse/wceazy/readme.txt

 <p>With wcEazy, an all-in-one WooCommerce plugin, you can increase your sales with a wide variety of features.
 It simplifies the overall customizing way of a WooCommerce site.
 In addition, no coding related knowledge is required to access this plugin.
 It comes up with an easy setup and user friendly accessing process.</p>

-<p>Dozens of WordPress WooCommerce plugins are no longer necessary!<br>
+<p>Dozens of WordPress WooCommerce plugins are no longer necessary!
 With just one plugin, you can improve the flexibility of your Woocommerce website.</p>

 <h3>wcEazy comes with the following features:</h3>